-The bank's liquidity risk exposure is monitored and managed by the Asset and Liability Management Committee (ALCO) on a regular basis.
-The committee also ensures that the bank maintains adequate liquid assets and marketable securities sufficient to manage any liquidity stress situation.
-The liquidity ratio of the bank remains one of the best among peers and is far above the regulatory limits.
+The bank's liquidity risk exposure is monitored and managed by the Treasury Group while the Asset and Liability Management Committee (ALCO) has a very tight oversight function on the activities of the Group on a regular basis.
+The committee meets on a weekly basis and ensures that the bank maintains adequate liquid assets and marketable securities sufficient to manage any liquidity stress situation.
+The liquidity ratio of the bank remains one of the best among its' peers and is far above the regulatory limits.